 Thanks to funding from the Heritage Lottery Fund and other generous supporters the restoration work is now complete and we are busy putting back all the Arts & Crafts furniture and fabrics at 7 Hammersmith Terrace.
 You will be able to see new pictures of the restored house and many more images and information on its history and contents.

-The sober Georgian exterior of our tall terraced house on the River Thames at Hammersmith, west London, hides a secret; its interior is an Arts and Crafts gem, with the decoration and furnishings preserved as they were in the lifetime of the printer Emery Walker who lived here from 1903-1933.
+Emery Walker’s House is the last authentic Arts & Crafts interior in Britain.
+The sober Georgian exterior of our tall terraced house on the River Thames at Hammersmith, west London, hides a secret; its interior is an Arts & Crafts gem, with the decoration and furnishings preserved as they were in the lifetime of the printer Sir Emery Walker who lived here from 1903-1933.

 As you enter 7 Hammersmith Terrace you will discover wallpapers and carpets by William Morris, furniture and glassware by Philip Webb and embroidery by May Morris.
-This is to name but a few of the protagonists who, through their close friendships with Emery Walker, have helped to create the lively and beautiful interiors you can still experience today.
+This is to name but a few of the protagonists who, through their close friendships with Emery Walker, have helped to create the lively and beautiful interiors you can now book to see here.